KishoreJohnsan/node-cache-practice/README.md

 ### Web app for consuming superhero API
 NodeJs client for consuming [Superhero API](https://superheroapi.com/).
-Redis used as caching mechanism
+`node-cache` used as caching mechanism

+Web app is live at <https://comichar.herokuapp.com/>

 ### Functionalities
 *	Get stats for random character